|

 Final thoughts

 Polyester pillows just have too many negative effects on us and our environment to continue using them.
-If you can afford it, make the switch to pillows made of natural materials.
+Even if it’s one pillow at a time, making the switch to pillows made of natural materials is worth it.

 Trust me, you’ll sleep better knowing you’ve made a healthier choice.